GatherPress/gatherpress/docs/developer/blocks/hookable-patterns/README.md

 # Hookable patterns for events & venues

-GatherPress uses block-patterns to set up new created events or venues.
+GatherPress registers multiple invisible block-patterns, that are used as template properties of the main post types.

+Patterns allow to be filtered by the (upgraded since WordPress 6.5) Block Hooks API.
+Making use of this API brings some advantages, which are at least:

+- GatherPress' blocks can be easily moved, modified or removed by extenders via standardised core code
+- GatherPress provides central entry points for plugin developers to hook in own blocks, to extend GatherPress
+- GatherPress' blocks will provide their hooking code themself, which keeps concerns separate and code clean

-Whenever you create e.g. a new event post, it gets pre-poulated with a set of blocks, curated within a block-pattern named `gatherpress/event-template`.
+For example when you create a new event post, it gets pre-poulated with a set of blocks, curated within a block-pattern named `gatherpress/event-template`.

-This is basically an almost empty pattern by registration, but...

-- it gets all necessary blocks hooked in via the Block Hooks API
-- blocks can be added or removed easily by plugins

 GatherPress combines four of such block-patterns to curate the creation of: